 The WHO FCTC Knowledge Hub on Tobacco Taxation

-REEP (formerly the ETCP) was nominated by the South Africa National Department of Health to establish a Knowledge Hub on tobacco taxation and illicit trade - on behalf of the World Health Organization (WHO) Framework Convention on Tobacco Control (FCTC) Secretariat.
+In 2015, REEP (formerly the ETCP) was approached by the South Africa National Department of Health to establish a Knowledge Hub on tobacco taxation and illicit trade - on behalf of the World Health Organization (WHO) Framework Convention on Tobacco Control (FCTC) Secretariat.
 The nomination to fulfil this role was primarily due to the REEP team’s extensive experience in the economics of tobacco control, dating back to the mid-1990s.
 Establishing this Knowledge Hub illustrates South Africa’s support of the WHO’s FCTC, and its leadership within the realm of tobacco taxation.

 The aim of the Knowledge Hub is to support parties from around the globe, especially those in low- and middle-income countries, to implement better tobacco excise tax structures, to raise the excise tax, and/or to curb and measure illicit trade.
 The WHO recommends that countries impose a total tax burden (excise, VAT and import taxes) of 70% on cigarettes.
 Few countries have reached this recommendation, so there is much work to be done globally.